Yukisschu/anhuigui/content/pages/_index.md

 ---

 Hi!:waving_hand: My name is Anhui Gui.
-I am a recent graduate with a master's degree in Digital Business from the [University of Amsterdam](https://www.uva.nl/en).

-Before this, I studied Computer Science, International Economics, and CPA during my bacherlor's studies.
+I am a recent graduate with a Master's degree in Digital Business from the [University of Amsterdam](https://www.uva.nl/en).
+Before this, I studied Computer Science, International Economics, and CPA in bacherlor's studies at [Jiangxi University of Finance and Economics](https://en.wikipedia.org/wiki/Jiangxi_University_of_Finance_and_Economics).

 My research interest revolves around studying online information and user behaviour on social media.
 My goal is to promote the application of advanced machine learning techniques to gain a comprehensive understanding of the dynamics of user patterns and the underlying factors behind online data, with a focus on the mental health field.

-My research approach combines a range of expertise, incorporating various machine learning algorithms and statistical methods, and is enriched by multidisciplinary industry-specific insights to delve deep into the studies.
+In my research, I integrate diverse perspectives from multiple disciplines, employing a range of machine learning algorithms and statistical methods to achieve a thorough comprehension of the subject matter.

-<b>Some fun facts about me:</b>
+<b>Here are some fun facts about me in personal life:grinning_cat::</b>
 - Open-minded and always curious about new things
 - Enjoy haphazard journeys
+- Red panda lover
 - Coffee and bubble tea are my go-to drinks
 - Keen on reading and baking
 - An enthusiastic video gamer (Dota2)
-- Red Panda lover

-I am really into programming, and I genuinely think that sharing what we know can make the development process much better.
-I also want to speed up this process.
-Therefore, I am working on making beginner-friendly programming tutorials based on what I know, and I try to share my code openly whenever I can.
+P.S.
+I am really into programming, and I believe that sharing knowledge can significantly accelerate the development process.
+Therefore, I am creating beginner-friendly tutorials with more details from a learner’s perspective.
+And I also try to openly share my code whenever possible.

 <!--galary-->